-I am an American Translators Association-certified French to English translator based in Boulder, Colorado.
-I specialize primarily in international development, legal and corporate communications translations and non-fiction books.
-My clients include NGOs and international aid organizations, law firms, publishing houses and high-quality translation companies.
-My professional website is Translatewrite.com.
+I am an American Translators Association-certified French to English translator based in Boulder, Colorado and specializing in international development, legal and corporate communications translations and non-fiction books.
+I’ve been a full-time freelancer since 2002, and my clients include NGOs and international aid organizations, law firms, publishing houses and high-quality translation companies.
+I’ve also written two books for freelance translators, How to Succeed as a Freelance Translator and Thoughts on Translation, a collection of posts from this blog.

 This page has the following sub pages.